Social

 Looking after our employees

 As a major employer across Scotland, we are proud to create a culture where everyone can thrive.
 We published our first Equality Diversity and Inclusion Policy in 2022.
+In addition to undertaking ongoing reviews, a formal review of our EDI policy will take place every three years.
 We recruit based on the best person for the job, have an excellent Gender Pay Gap performance and are members of a number of charities who offer our staff, sub-contractors and their families a wide range of support.

 Investment in skills